 While the symptoms of throat congestion can be painful and frustrating, there are lots of ways to get symptom relief, including:

-- Try an over the counter decongestant: consult your doctor to find the best one for you.
+Try an over the counter decongestant: consult one of our caring online doctors to find the best one for you.

 Think you may be experiencing symptoms of throat congestion?

 Book an appointment with a PlushCare physician and get a prescription treatment today.

 PlushCare is dedicated to providing you with accurate and trustworthy health information.